 Shitbox Rally has grown to a total of 250 teams, plus support teams, taking their cars on the road as part of the fundraising effort, and all the money raised goes to the Cancer Council.
 Our teams all agree that it’s a hugely rewarding event to be a part of.

 If you’re entertaining people and inspiring positive feelings in them, they’ll happily hand over money.
 That’s what fundraising is.
-Enthusiasm and drive are what’s enabled box rallies to raise over 11.5 million dollars for cancer research over the last seven years.
+Enthusiasm and drive are what’s enabled box rallies to raise over 11.5 million dollars for cancer research over the last eight years.